Brensocatib for bronchiectasis

 Chalmers JD, et al. Brensocatib in Non–Cystic Fibrosis Bronchiectasis.
 N Engl J Med.
 2025

-On 18 April 2025, the U.S. Food and Drug Administration (FDA) approved brensocatib for adults with NCFBE who have had two or more exacerbations in the past 12 months.
+The U.S. Food and Drug Administration (FDA) granted priority review for brensocatib for adults with NCFBE who have had two or more exacerbations in the past 12 months.n

-Brensocatib is not yet available on the NHS, but regulatory steps are in motion:
+Brensocatib is not yet available in the UK or on the NHS, but steps are in motion.
+It is understood that:

-If approved, brensocatib could be made available in the UK by early 2026.
+If approved, brensocatib could be made available in the UK by 2027.
 Experts are hopeful, given the high unmet need.

-For the first time, bronchiectasis patients have a treatment that:
+For the first time, bronchiectasis patients have a licensed treatment that:

-With FDA approval now secured and robust clinical evidence published in The New England Journal of Medicine, brensocatib represents a major milestone in bronchiectasis care.
+Approval of brensocatib represents a major milestone in bronchiectasis treatment.
 Its expected UK launch is highly anticipated by both patients and clinicians.

 error: Content is protected !!